catdad/json-cli-toolkit/README.md

 <a name="echo"></a>
 #### `json echo`

-Prints the input json to the output.
+Print the input json to the output.

 **Examples:**